AkashChaudhary14/AkashChaudhary14/README.md

 # 💫 About Me:
-I'm Akash Chawdhery, an enthusiastic IT student passionate about coding, problem-solving, and technology's potential to create meaningful change.
+I'm Akash Chawdhery, a Software Engineer passionate about coding, problem-solving, and technology's potential to create meaningful change.
 Here, you'll find a collection of my projects, exploring various aspects of programming, web development, and more.
 I believe in the power of collaboration and continuous learning, so feel free to explore, collaborate, and connect.
 Let's code and innovate together! 🚀

 ## 🌐 Socials: